ErBWs/Easy-UI/README.md

 ## Other

-Thank for Zhewana's [CommonKey](https://github.com/Zhewana/CommonKey) and Seekfree's [Opensource key driver](https://gitee.com/seekfree)
+Thanks for Zhewana's [CommonKey](https://github.com/Zhewana/CommonKey) and Seekfree's [Opensource key driver](https://gitee.com/seekfree)

-I will keep undating this driver
+I will keep updating this driver

 There will probably be a stm32 version of this driver when I get one stm32 board